packetmonkey/Heroscape-Database/README.markdown

 TODO
 ----
 * Finish adding advanced unit stats to units.yaml
-* COnfirm all synergies are noted in units.yaml
+* Confirm all synergies are noted in units.yaml
+* Confirm all weaknesses
 * Confirm data on all glyphs
 * Update unit.yaml information with basic stats.